grafana/explore-logs/docs/sources/get-started/_index.md

 >```
 > - Grafana v11.0+

+Using `grafana-cli` run the following command:
 ```sh
 grafana-cli --pluginUrl=https://storage.googleapis.com/integration-artifacts/grafana-lokiexplore-app/grafana-lokiexplore-app-latest.zip plugins install grafana-lokiexplore-app
 ```

 ### Test with Docker Compose

-Test out the app using the following command to spin up Grafana, Loki, and the Logs Explore App:
+You can test the app using the following command to spin up Grafana, Loki, and the Explore Logs App:
 ```sh
 curl -L https://github.com/grafana/explore-logs/raw/main/scripts/run.sh | sh
 ```

 This will download the https://github.com/grafana/explore-logs/blob/main/scripts/run.sh file and execute it.

 That shell file will download some configuration files into your `/tmp/explore-logs` directory and start the docker containers via `docker compose` from there.

-Once the docker container has started, navigate to http://localhost:3000/a/grafana-lokiexplore-app/explore to access Explore Logs.
+Once the docker container has started, navigate to `http://localhost:3000/a/grafana-lokiexplore-app/explore` to access Explore Logs.